 Fondly do we hope, fervently do we pray, that this mighty scourge of war may speedily pass away.
 Yet, if God wills that it continue until all the wealth piled by the bondsman’s two hundred and fifty years of unrequited toil shall be sunk, and until every drop of blood drawn with the lash shall be paid by another drawn with the sword, as was said three thousand years ago, so still it must be said “the judgments of the Lord are true and righteous altogether.”— Abraham Lincoln’s 2nd Inaugural address, 1865

-When Fidel Castro took a stand to protect his people at all cost and without fear, he was demonized by the powers that be.
-It is a catch 22 because every nation wants to protect itself, however when nations seek to invade the shores of other nations, you take your chances.
-I won’t say that the Soviet Union was a trustworthy alliance, however Castro did what he felt was best at the time.
+When Fidel Castro took a stand to prevent outside rulership of Cubans at all cost and without fear, he was demonized by the economic powers that be.
+It is a catch 22 because every nation wants to protect itself, however when large empires seek to invade the shores of small nations, those small nations take their chances.
+In some ways Castro contradicted himself by snubbing the U.S. in favor of the U.S.S.R.
+It might seem to many that the Soviet Union was not the obvious choice for an alliance, however Castro said in an interview that he did what he felt was best at the time by allying with them.

 There are governmental rulers and corporate executives who feel we must have a poor or working class in order to have a society that boasts wealth.
-Honestly, I have actually considered the truth of this premise myself, however the Astrological portrait of Castro (and that of Abe Lincoln, which I am not completely focused on in this piece) shows that the Universe disagrees and thereby equips certain ones to bring situations into balance de vez en cuando.
+Honestly, I have actually considered the truth of this premise myself, however the Astrological portrait of Castro (and that of Abe Lincoln, which I am not completely focused on in this piece) shows that the Universe disagrees and thereby personifies itself to bring situations into balance de vez en cuando.

 The Astrological Profile